WLenhard/cNORM/README.md

 # Get the predicted norm scores for a vector of raw scores and explanatory variable, e. g. age
 predicted <- predictNorm(elfe$raw, elfe$group, cnorm.elfe)

-# cNORM can as well be used for conventional norming
-# In this case, the group variable has to be set to FALSE when ranking the data.
-d <- rankByGroup(elfe, raw="raw", group=FALSE)
-d <- computePowers(d)
-m <- bestModel(d)
-rawTable(0, model = m) # please use an arbitrary value for age when generating the tables

 # In case of unbalanced datasets deviating from the census, the norm data
 # can be weighted by the means of raking / post stratification.
 Please generate